ltenny/ltenny.github.io/privacy.md

 We may transfer your personal information to other countries for the purposes described here.
 For example, if you are located outside of the United States, we may transfer your personal information to the United States.
 In all cases we strive to comply with all applicable EEA requirements.

 ### California Privacy Rights
-If you are a California resident, the California Privacy Act (CCDPA) may provide you with rights that are in addition to those set forth in this Privacy Policy regarding our use of your personal information.
+If you are a California resident, the California Consumer Privacy Act (CCPA) may provide you with rights that are in addition to those set forth in this Privacy Policy regarding our use of your personal information.
 You may contact us at: admin@tennyresearch.com for any request related to your rights under CCPA.
 We may require proof of identity and verification before we can process your request.

 ### Data Retention
 We pledge to retain your personal information for no longer than is required as outlined in the Privacy Policy.
 Unless required by applicable law or regulation, we will retain your personal information for no more than three (3) years after we become aware that you have ceased using our services.
 You may request that we delete your personal information sooner or verify that we have deleted your personal information by contacting us at: admin@tennyresearch.com.
 We may require proof of identity and verification before we can process your request.